dzuluagaapigee/apigee-ci-jenkins-git-maven-jmeter/README.md

 Install Jenkins Vagrant Box
 ======
 run ```vagrant up``` to download and install vagrant box.
 This box will also execute bootstrap.sh, which contains the command to install git, JRE, JDK and Jenkins.

+#### Optional - Jenkins on Cloudbees
+An alternative to install Jenkins on a Virtual Machine is to leverage services from a cloud provider such as [Cloudbees](http://www.cloudbees.com/).
+You can signup for free for 200 build minutes.
+This environment has been tested successfuly so far.

 Install Jenkins Plugins
 ======